julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-While the case-study research revealed the interconnections among the collections and publications activated by Schneemann’s contribution, these discrete iterations are sorted into different categories within a group of collection catalogs across institutions.

-For archives of nonstandard art objects such as net art or artists’ publishing (e.g., Schneemann’s work), the network model of LOD offers an opportunity to map out relations of embodied iterations that defy categorization (or canonization) and thus construct new, fuller and more nuanced histories around these materials.
+For unconventional art archives such as artist's books, the network model of linked data provides a means of mapping relationships between indefinable embodied versions, constructing complex histories beyond categorisation or canonisation.

-During community discussions, the sheer range of possible relations across editions, reinterpretations, serializations, or appropriations of publications proved challenging to describe completely within the structure of the LOD model.
+However, community discussions revealed difficulty in fully describing the array of relationships across editions, reinterpretations, serializations, or appropriations of publications within the model structure.

 Rossenova & Di Franco (2022)